What are the risks involved in renting out your own car?

 The following seems unlikely but unfortunately occurs regularly and is a major risk when renting (and sharing or lending) your own car:

-This sounds unreasonable because your car is not the property of the tenant.
-However, according to the Mulder Act, which the police can invoke, this is possible. - Does the hirer of your car have debts to the tax authorities?
-Then, in principle, your car could be recovered by the tax authorities on the basis of the Soil Right or Soil Seizure.
-The tax authorities may then seize all movable property that is on the tax debtor's land but does not belong to him or her.
+• Does the lessee of your car have debts with the tax authorities?
+Then in principle your car could be recovered by the tax authorities under the Soil Right or Soil Seizure.
+The tax authorities may then seize all movable property that is on the tax debtor's soil but does not belong to him or her.

 More on this in the following articles: